dotnet/docs-maui/docs/macos/cli.md

     <!-- markdownlint-enable MD029 -->

-    If you see a build error and a warning that the Xcode app bundle could not be found, you may need to enter:
+    If you see a build error and a warning that the Xcode app bundle could not be found, you may need to run the following command:

     ```
     xcode-select --reset